 On the one hand, it's kind of scary that you can't believe everything they say anymore.
-But it's actually a big exciting mental advancement.
+But it's actually a sign of mental advancement.

-You don't need to get too hung up on the lie and try to get a confession out of them either.
+You don't need to get too hung up on the lie and try to get a confession out of them.
 Even if you know for sure they're the ones who threw the toys all over the room, there's no point getting stuck on it.
 It is a good idea to discuss the situation later in a way that acknowledges the truth, but calmly and without blame.

 Kids don't usually just blow up for no reason.
-There are usually warning signs when a temper tantrum is about to come.
+There are typically warning signs when a temper tantrum is about to happen.

-Once a preschooler is in the middle of a temper tantrum, it’s kind of like trying to rationalize with a drunk person, all hopes of reasoning with them go out the window.
-But if you can catch the problem ahead of time, you can anticipate when they'll be upset or distract them from things that might upset them.
+Once a preschooler is in the middle of a temper tantrum, it’s kind of like trying to rationalize with a drunk person, all hopes of reasoning with them go right out the window.
+But if you catch the problem ahead of time, you can anticipate when they'll be upset and distract them with another activity before it happens.

-Some of the big culprits are boredom, hunger, being tired, and of course, not getting their way.
-If you notice a preschooler that you're babysitting start to exhibit any signs of these, try to deal with them right away.
+Some of the major culprits are boredom, hunger, being tired, and of course, not getting their way.
+If you notice a preschooler that you're babysitting starts to exhibit any signs of these, try to deal with them right away.

-Don't put yourself into situations where you're setting yourself up for a tantrum either.
-Before you take kids out to the playground or the grocery store, be sure they've had a nap.
+Try not to put yourself into situations that are setups for a tantrum.
+Before you take kids out to the playground or grocery store, be sure they've had a nap.
 And pack some healthy snacks to bring with you in case they get hungry.

 Preschoolers are smart.
-They know when you're really paying attention or not.
+They know when you're paying attention or not.

-Don't be the kind of babysitter who gets distracted by their phone and sits on the couch while the preschooler plays by themselves.
-It will be much more engaging if you get down on the floor and play with them!
+Don't be the kind of babysitter who gets distracted by their phone and sits on the couch while the preschooler plays alone.
+It will be much more engaging if you get down on the floor, stay off the phone, and play with them!

-Even if you're preparing a meal or some other activity that needs your attention, find a way to help keep the preschooler engaged while you're doing it.
+Even if you're preparing a meal or some other activity that you need to focus on, find a way to keep the preschooler engaged while you're doing it.

-If something is going to need your undivided attention for a while and you'll only be able to keep an eye on the preschooler like if you need to change their sibling's diaper or feed them, try to give the preschooler a solid period of concentrated attention or play beforehand.
-That way you'll be able to get other tasks done without the preschooler whining.
+If something is going to need your undivided attention for a while, like changing their sibling's diaper or feeding them, try to give the preschooler a solid period of concentrated attention or play beforehand.
+That way, you'll be able to get other tasks done without too much whining.

 Preschoolers come with their own unique set of babysitting challenges.

 They're often full of questions and crave attention.
-They're also at a stage where you need to help to build their independence and let them do things on their own.
+They're also at a stage where you need to help build their independence by letting them do things on their own.

 At this age, you might even start to catch them lying to you!

-But despite some of the difficulties, preschoolers can be the most fun to spend time with.
+Despite some of the nuances and difficulties, preschoolers can be the most fun to spend time with.
 They have a sense of openness and an active interest in the world around them.
-Babysitters often find it rewarding to laugh, explore and learn together with kids this age.
+Babysitters often find it rewarding to laugh, explore, and learn together with kids this age.